Lyubov702/MyLinkedList/README.md

 Set time of  ArrayList is equal  1623600
 Set time of  LinkedList is equal 57282900
 _________clear list_________
-Set time of  ArrayList is equal  217700
+Clear time of  ArrayList is equal  217700
-Set time of  LinkedList is equal 260100
+Clear time of  LinkedList is equal 260100

 Total operating time of arrayList= 2572600
 Total operating time of linkedList= 65487900